Why is my AC leaking water

 HVAC

-The answer to 'why is my AC leaking water' is that there are several common causes, including a clogged condensate drain line, a problem with the evaporator coil, or a refrigerant leak.
-The leaking water is usually caused by a buildup of condensation that the AC unit is unable to properly drain away.
+The answer to 'why is my AC leaking water' is that there are several common causes, including a clogged drain line, a problem with the condensate pump, or a refrigerant leak.
+The most likely cause is a clogged or blocked drain line, which can prevent the condensation from draining properly and lead to water leaking from the unit.

 Step-by-Step Guide